haxi0/Derootifier/README.md

 <img src="derootifier-2-modified.png" alt="Logo" width="70" height="70">

 # Derootifier
 "Derootifies" jailbreak .deb files to support Fugu15 Max otherwise known as Dopamine.
-Uses the Procursus rootless converter to do so.
-Install with TrollStore.
+Uses the Procursus rootless converter to do so. **This doesn't work with all tweaks!** Install with TrollStore.

 # License
 AuxiliaryExecute - https://github.com/Lakr233/AuxiliaryExecute/blob/main/LICENSE (MIT)